Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolov8n-add-classes.md

 compare_dicts(old_dict, model.state_dict())
 ```

 The output should look like this, which means it worked.
-Only layer 22 weights are different:
+Only layer 22 weights and batch statistics are different:

 ```
 Weights for parameter 'model.model.22.cv3.1.2.weight' are different.